s-leroux/Backparse/README.md

 );
 ```

-The exmple above defines a grammar containing only one rule.
+The example above defines a grammar containing only one rule.
 Notice the self-reference
 on the second alternative.
 This is how you define a recursive rule.

 A grammar may contain an arbitrary number of rules.
 Self-recursivity and mutual recursivity are